durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 In this task, you, as the admin, will learn how to configure Password reset for users, including the configuration of the types of authentication methods to use.

-1. Go to the Azure Active Directory home page
+1. Go to the Microsoft Entra ID home page

 1. From the left navigation pane, select **Password reset**.